Once-only principle: Description

 The application of the once-only principle to public administrations in all EU Member States aims to reduce administrative burdens.
 This objective was endorsed by EU ministers in the Ministerial Declaration on eGovernment in 2009.
 The EU-wide application of once-only is also one of the pillars of the strategy for the Digital Single Market and one of the basic principles of the EU eGovernment Action Plan 2016-2020.

 The once-only principle is defined differently in the individual EU Member States.
 In some countries it refers to data storage, which means storing the collected data in a single database.
 In other countries, once-only refers to data collection and specifies that data may be transmitted only once to public administrations, but that multiple data repositories are possible.
 Other countries combine both approaches and require that the data must be collected only once and stored in a single database.

 Government-Centric vs Citizen-Centric Once-Only

-Critical to the discussion of Once-Only is WHO is doing the sharing and using which Identity?
-There are two opposing approaches; the Government-centric and the Citizen-centric - both of which technically implement Once-Only.
+Critical to the discussion of once-only is who is doing the sharing and using which identity.
+There are two opposing approaches; the government-centric and the citizen-centric - both of which technically implement once-only.

-In the Government-centric model, the citizen use the same or easily linkable identifiers across applications, borders and databases.
+In the government-centric model, the citizen use the same or easily linkable identifiers across applications, borders and databases.
 In this case, data control is centralized leading to systemic profiling and accumulation of risks.
-Proponents - mainly government bureaucracy - of this model claim it to be more efficient.
+Proponents - mainly government bureaucracy - of this model claim it to be more efficient and more likely to be deliverable.